manossokorelis/Greener-AI-PPRL/README.md

 This work is published as:

 Sokorelis, E., Karakasidis, A., Protopapadakis, E., & Kiourt, C. (2026).
-An Evaluation Of Energy Consumption For Deep Learning-Based Privacy Preserving Record Linkage.
-In P. K. Chrysanthis, K. Nørvåg, K. Stefanidis, Z. Zhang, E. Quintarelli, & E. Zumpano (Eds.), New Trends In Database And Information Systems.
+An evaluation of energy consumption for deep learning-based privacy preserving record linkage.
+In P. K. Chrysanthis, K. Nørvåg, K. Stefanidis, Z. Zhang, E. Quintarelli, & E. Zumpano (Eds.), New trends in database and information systems.
 ADBIS 2025 (Communications in Computer and Information Science, Vol. 2676).
-Springer, Cham. https://link.springer.com/chapter/10.1007/978-3-032-05727-3_17
+Springer. https://link.springer.com/chapter/10.1007/978-3-032-05727-3_17